 The system catches issues earlier in the dev cycle and prevents expensive failures in production.
 Yet, AI-powered QA solutions reduce costs over time, not overnight.

-A mobile app startup with a team of six developers spent ~USD 1,200/month on autonomous testing tools.
-Within six months, they reduced their bug-fix backlog by 40%.
+A mobile app startup with a team of six developers spent ~USD 1,200/month on AI automated testing tools.
+Within six months, they reduced their bug-fix backlog by 40%, showcasing the benefits of AI in QA for startups.
 That meant less time on QA, about 30 hours/month.
-Eventually, USD 25K+ of savings annually, considering improved stability and faster time to market.
+Eventually, USD 25K+ of savings annually, clearly demonstrating the benefits of AI in QA for startups in terms of stability and faster time to market.

-Busting myths about autonomous testing
+Busting myths about AI in testing

 Myth 1: “It’s too technical for small teams.”